mt3o/config-layers/README.md

 expect(cfg.userContext.userId).toBe('user123'); // compound values are also accepted
 ```

+Please note that we don't validate your config objects against the schema at runtime.
+The library relies on TypeScript's static type checking to ensure that the configuration objects conform to the specified schema.
+This means that its possible to inject invalid config objects at runtime if you bypass TypeScript checks.
+Always ensure that your configuration objects match the expected types to avoid runtime errors.
+It must be relatively easy to employ i.e. [Zod] to validate the config object, either as whole or layer by layer, and it is with Layered Config.
+Consult the [examples](./examples) folder for more usage patterns.
 ### Fallbacks and Not Found Handler

 The library is suitable for localization or similar use cases.
 It provides graceful handling of missing keys via fallbacks or a custom not-found handler.